How much does it cost to run a 100 W home server 24/7? NAS energy guide

 How this is calculated

-The big difference from a gaming PC isn't peak power — it's the "24/7" multiplier.
+The big difference from a gaming PC isn't peak power.
+It's the "24/7" multiplier.
 A 100 W always-on device uses as much annual electricity as an 850 W gaming PC running 4 hours a day, because 24/7 × 100 W still beats 4 × 850 W × 80%.
 That's why hobbyists obsess over efficient Mini PCs, Synology units, and Raspberry Pi-class servers: the watts matter in a way that doesn't apply to desktops that shut down at night.

 Verdict

 $158 a year is the mental benchmark for "is self-hosting worth it?"
-It's below the cost of most paid cloud equivalents but it's not free — if your server idles at 30 W instead of drawing 80% of 100 W, you can halve the bill.
+It's below the cost of most paid cloud equivalents but it's not free.
+If your server idles at 30 W instead of drawing 80% of 100 W, you can halve the bill.

 More Server scenarios